vkayy/vkayy/README.md

 ## 🌟 interests and hobbies
 my hobbies have been varied, from art to microbiology to swimming. now, i'm dedicated to swe, but to sum up a few interests:

-📚 non-fiction reading (philosophy, psychology)
+📚 non-fiction (philosophy, psychology, computing)

 🎵 music (hip-hop, r&b)